justinolcott/Ski-Challenge-Website/README.md

 ```

 - I was having troubles with the environment varibles, so just make sure to restart pm2 and update env var as well as saving.
 Sometimes, a reboot is necessary as well.
+- you can view the collections directly in atlas on their website
+- in my project, I will need to have queries of getting the scoreboard and getting the challenges feed.
+- and then I will need inserts of creating challenges and inserts of checking off challenges